bwmarrin/discordgo/examples/appmaker/README.md

 ### Usage

+This example only uses authentication tokens for authentication.
+While user email/password is supported by DiscordGo, it is not recommended.

 ```
+./appmaker --help
 Usage of ./appmaker:
-  -a string
-        App/Bot Name
   -d string
         Application ID to delete
-  -e string
-        Account Email
   -l    List Applications Only
-  -p string
+  -n string
-        Account Password
+        Name to give App/Bot
   -t string
-        Account Token
+        Owner Account Token
 ```

-* Account Email and Password or Token are required.
-The account provided with these fields will be the "owner" of any bot applications created.
+* Account Token is required.
+The account will be the "owner" of any bot applications created.

 * If you provide the **-l** flag than appmaker will only display a list of applications on the provided account.